pagopa/interop-be-signalhub-qa-tests/README.md

 For each enviroment you have to set:

 - .env[YOUR_ENVIRONMENT]
-- .env[YOUR_ENVIRONMENT].voucher.consumer
-- .env[YOUR_ENVIRONMENT].voucher.producer
+- .env[YOUR_ENVIRONMENT].voucher

-For examples if you have only `development` your files will be
+For examples if you have only `dev` your files will be

-- .env.development
-- .env.development.voucher.consumer
+- .env.dev
-- .env.development.voucher.producer
+- .env.dev.voucher

-To configure take a leaf from `.env.example` , `.env.example.voucher.consumer` , `.env.example.voucher.consumer` available on the repo.
+To configure take a leaf from `.env.example` , `.env.example.voucher` available on the repo.

 `export NODE_ENV=uat` will load env variables from `file .env.uat`